s0rta/revengate-new/docs/design/stories.md

 "Remember the color of the fire," he continued, "remember the smell, and its heat on your face.
 Bring the fire in front of you and hold it between your hands."

-XXX Without opening their eyes, the students slowly moved their arms.
-Some held their arms wide apart, some had their hand cupped in a tight ball, some hand a few centimeters apart.
+Without opening their eyes, the students slowly moved their arms.
+Some held their arms wide apart, some had their hand cupped in a tight ball, and there was everything in between.

 "Breath deeper now," de Lévi called, "and fan those flames.
 Make them grow brighter... hotter... stronger..."